UniversalDependencies/docs/ext-feat-index.md

 * <a href="u/ext-feat/PossNumber.html">PossNumber</a> = `Number[psor]`
 * <a href="u/ext-feat/PossPerson.html">PossPerson</a> = `Person[psor]`

+The following features are included in the universal standard, but some values are missing there:

+* `PronType=Exc` … exclamative pronoun or determiner.
+It expresses the speaker's surprise towards the modified noun, e.g. _what_ in _<b>What</b> a surprise!_ In many languages, exclamative determiners are recruited from the set of interrogative determiners.
+Therefore, not all tagsets distinguish them.
+For instance, they are distinguished in Spanish (es::conll2009), Catalan (ca::conll2009) and Persian (fa::conll).

 There are automatically generated approximate
 <a href="tagset-conversion/">conversion tables</a>
 from existing tagsets of various languages to the universal part-of-speech tags and features.